SeniorMedia/intl_phone_picker/README.md

     #= require intlTelInput
     ```

-  - If you want to auto convert your tel inputs into phone pickers fields :
+    - Optionnal : if you want to convert all the country names into French :
     ```ruby
-    //= require intlTelInputLang
+    //= require intlTelInputFrench
     ```

 ## Usage